vendasta/godaddy-php-sdk/README.md

-# godaddy-php-sdk
-Godaddy php sdk
+# Vendasta GoDaddy PHP SDK

 ## Description

-This is Vendasta's official PHP SDK for API integration of godaddy.
+This is Vendasta's official PHP SDK for API integration of GoDaddy.

 ## Requirements